Jul

 And here’s the much needed caveat I can’t seem to find a proper place for: I hold no resentment against the growth of the Internet and digital music (only a minor grudge), nor am I adverse to other forms of digital media, or digital networking sites like facebook, or blogging (though I hate the word.)
 But I do believe the ultimate downside to the digital era hasn’t been fully realized yet.
 Or I’m too reluctant to join an online chat group about it.

-Since last year I’ve been a regular contributor to one of the world’s oldest hip-hop magazines based out of London, one that’s been able to survive against the digital shift in music and magazines.
-As a formality, whenever I interview artists I ask them what they think of the internet as a promotional tool.
+Since last year I’ve been a regular contributor to one of the world’s oldest hip-hop magazines, HHC, based out of London.
+As a personal formality of sorts, whenever I interview artists I ask them what they think of the Internet as a promotional tool.
 And almost every time I get the same response albeit in different form: “It’s great.”

 “But don’t you feel like hip-hop is becoming oversaturated?”
 I ask.